maganti/datasciencecoursera/tidydata/codebook.md

 -	column headers were values and not variable names
 -	multiple types of observational units were all stored in the same data sets
 -	single observational units were split into multiple data sets/files
--	variable names were inconsistent and violated most convention of variable naming for tidy data
+-	variable names were inconsistent and violated most conventions of variable naming for tidy data
 -	reshaping resulted in multiple variables being stored in one column
+-	incomplete code book

 ######What is Tidy Data######
-The basis for the approach taken for "tidying" the given data set is this excellent paper located at: - [Hadley Wickham's paper on Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf)
+The basis for the approach taken for "tidying" the given data set is located at: - [Hadley Wickham's paper on Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf)

+An extract from the paper suggests:
-Tidy data is a standard way of mapping the meaning of a dataset to its structure.
+- "Tidy data is a standard way of mapping the meaning of a dataset to its structure.
 A dataset is tidy or messy depending 	   on how rows, columns and tables are matched with observatoins, variables and types.
-Broad principles of tidy data:
+-  Broad principles of tidy data:
 -	Each variable forms a column
 -	Each observation forms a row
--	Each type of observational unit forms a table
+-	Each type of observational unit forms a table"

 #####The tidy version of the dataset, "tidydata.txt"